rtclauss/hass-config/README.md

     * Xiaomi Vibration Sensor
     * SmartThings Presence Sensor
     * SmartThings Motion Sensor
-    * [Hampton Bay (King of Fans)](https://www.homedepot.com/p/Hampton-Bay-Universal-Wink-Enabled-White-Ceiling-Fan-Premier-Remote-Control-99432/206591100) - These devices are very particular about what they will initially pair with.
+    * ~~[Hampton Bay (King of Fans)](https://www.homedepot.com/p/Hampton-Bay-Universal-Wink-Enabled-White-Ceiling-Fan-Premier-Remote-Control-99432/206591100)~~ - These devices are very particular about what they will initially pair with.
 I moved the NUC to the same room as the fans for the initial pairing.
 After they were on the network they communicate over the Zigbee mesh proper.
 I recommend opening up the unit to check if the Zigbee antenna is firmly seated on the board.
 You can also replace the small antenna with something like (this on Amazon)[https://www.amazon.com/gp/product/B077SVP7PN/ref=ppx_yo_dt_b_asin_title_o08_s00?ie=UTF8&psc=1].
     * Peanut Zigbee Smart Plug - Used to control the lava lamp in my office.
 Does not require Almond hub and does pair via ZHA.
 Also act as more reliable repeaters for the Hampton Bay/KoF fans.
 See [this blog post](http://diysoldier.com/hampton-bay-smart-ceiling-fan-and-light-control/), [this SmartThings Community thread](https://community.smartthings.com/t/hampton-bay-zigbee-fan-controller/47463/476) and [this reddit thread](https://www.reddit.com/r/SmartThings/comments/a3pbnz/peanut_smartplug_best_smart_plug_ive_found_for_10/) for more information.
       * ~~[Humidifier](https://www.amazon.com/dp/B002QAYJPO/) for the bedroom~~ Replaced by HVAC Humidifier
       * Lava Lamp
       * Christmas Lights
+* [Bond Bridge](https://bondhome.io/product/bond-bridge/) to control ceiling fans
+* Rachio for sprinklers
 * Unifi nanoHD-AP
+* Unifi U6-Pro
 * Unifi US-8
 * ~~Unifi USG~~ Replaced with UDM-PRO after switching ISPs
 * ~~[Generic OBDII GPRS Real Time Tracker](https://www.aliexpress.com/item/32981833499.html?spm=a2g0s.9042311.0.0.1bfa4c4dpn9kUy)~~